hpiwowar/hap-exist/README.md

 Playing with @ExistApp,❤️.
 But I want to correlate w my hormone cycle.
-So I estimated my progesterone,testosterone,estrogen and used API to insert as if my instagram post,likes,comments stats.
-Let's see what correlates!  :)
+So I estimated my testosterone,estrogen,progesterone then used API to insert as if my Instagram post,likes,comments stats.

 see what it looks like when it is inserted: https://i.imgur.com/MqDwAM0.png